-Book Review: Keeanga-Yamahtta Taylor, From #BLACKLIVESMATTER to Black Liberation
+Book Spotlight: Keeanga-Yamahtta Taylor, From #BLACKLIVESMATTER to Black Liberation

 "Every movement needs a catalyst, an event that captures people's experiences and draws them out of their isolation into a collective force with the power to transform social conditions."